-So, if you travel back a few years back you can see my first birth story with Keaton.
-I wrote it on his first birthday, because I was too raw to write it immediately after.
+So, if you travel a few years back you can see my first birth story with Keaton.
+I wrote it on his first birthday, because I was honestly too upset and raw to write it immediately after.

 |A few days before I gave birth!|

 On Friday, August 2nd, in the afternoon when my contractions were regular and building (not painful, but present).
 I thought I was probably in labor, for real.
 This time round, I didn’t call my midwife.
 In turn, I actually decided to go lay down at dinner.
 Every previous time in both pregnancies, when I laid down, my labor would stop.
 But this time, the contractions pressed on.
 After 10pm, Jake and I went for a walk.
 I called my midwife and told her I thought I was in labor, but not active labor.
 She asked, “why not active labor?”, (because my contractions were actually pretty close together).
 I told her, because I’m walking, and I’ve been in active labor before; you aren’t walking, when you’re in active labor.
 She agreed.
 We came back home, and my contractions chilled out a bit while I talked to my mom and best friend on the phone.
 Later, I convinced Jake to go on one more walk, cause I didn’t want them to stall out.
 Which is of course ridiculous, because when you’re really in labor, nothing can stop it.
 But us moms, need to feel like we have one dot of control.
 After our walk, I decided to lay down, because I really did think he was coming and wanted to conserve my energy.

 |Jake asleep on the floor between walks.
 He was dying.|